 If there isn’t a mad rush, then having time on side is very useful, and very valuable.

-Don't get me wrong, I mean, I can be quick I need to be, and have done projects that were super urgent in 24 hours, but it’s far from ideal, obviously.
+I can be quick when it’s needed, and I have done projects that were super urgent in 24 hours, but it’s far from ideal, obviously.
 Suitable expectations need to be set from the start for rush jobs…

-I currently use Invison.com to: upload, and present all my ideas, sketches, digital mock-ups along with appended comments, to each project.
+I currently use Dropbox Paper to: upload, and present all my ideas, sketches, digital mock-ups along with appended comments, to each project.

-With Invision, the client can also add notes to the screenshots, create tasks for me, and even download the various images.
+With DropBox Paper, the client can also add notes to the screenshots, create tasks for me, and even download the various images.